anmarjarjees/anmarjarjees/README.md

 ### GitHub Quick Tips
-##### (Dear students, please refer to my two comprehensive pdf files about using Git, GitHub, and GitPod for more details and explinations)
+##### (Dear students, please refer to my two comprehensive pdf files about using Git, GitHub, and GitPod for more details and explanations)
 ### New Repo
 You can start a new empty repo on GitHub first by adding the essentials "README.md" and .gitignore, then you can clone it to your local machine.
 GitHub will use the "main" branch by default.
 - To clone a repo (I used my repo as an example):